VladChat/luggage-scale/blog_src/content/posts/2025/10/galaxy-s-largest-star-formation-captured-in-never-before-seen-detail-motion-powe.md

 - Expedition travel—trekking, photography tours, or diving—where weight planning is meticulous.
 - Family trips where multiple bags rotate through a single, rugged tool without anyone worrying about batteries.

-If you want a quick refresher on different airline weight allowances and the fees they impose, bookmark our <a href="https://www.luggage-scale.com/blog/airline-baggage-fees-guide">airline baggage fees guide</a> before you pack.
+If you want a quick refresher on different airline weight allowances and the fees they impose, bookmark our airline baggage fees guide before you pack.

 ## The engineering: harvesting kinetic energy in a palm-sized scale